jnozzi/cocoadev.com/markdown/AcceptAnyDrag.md

  }

 It works and     registerForDraggedTypes: is cumulative, so it's easy to implement but it's still not perfect.
 Since mouseEntered: is not sent perfectly every time,  there is a small lag.
-Also, I can't find a way to catch "internal" drags where the source most likely returns General/NSDragOperationNone (or something like that).
+Also, I can't find a way to catch "internal" drags where the source most likely returns NSDragOperationNone (or something like that).

-General/EnglaBenny
+EnglaBenny

 ––––

 If you pass kUTTypeData to registerForDraggedTypes:, you'll get all dragged types, it appears.
-General/User:Tempelorg|Tempelorg (General/User talk:Tempelorg|talk) 10:02, 13 January 2013 (EST)
+User:Tempelorg|Tempelorg (User talk:Tempelorg|talk) 10:02, 13 January 2013 (EST)